prrao87/lancedb-study/README.md

 * Multi-modal data support (images, text, video, audio, point-clouds, etc.)
 * Zero-copy (via [Arrow](https://github.com/apache/arrow-rs)) with automatic versioning of data on its native [Lance](https://github.com/lancedb/lance) storage format

-The aim of this repo is to go over the full-text, SQL and vector search features of LanceDB on a text dataset of Wine reviews, and also to study query performance and throughput.
+The aim of this repo is to demonstrate the full-text and vector search features of LanceDB via an end-to-end benchmark, in which we carefully study query results and throughput.

 ## Dataset